Embassy of Canada, Bucharest: History

 Canada appointed its first resident ambassador to Romania in 1967.

 A new four-storey chancery building was inaugurated in December 2006 and is located at 1-3, Tuberozelor Street in Bucharest.
 Its striking architecture includes pre-oxidized copper panels on two building faces.

 On June 15, 2009, Lawrence Cannon, Canadian Minister of Foreign Affairs, announced the appointment of Philippe Beaulne as Ambassador to Romania, with concurrent accreditation to the Republic of Bulgaria, and High Commissioner to the Republic of Cyprus.

 Joanne Lemay became the Ambassador to Romania in August 2013.
 She was succeeded by Kevin Hamilton, who was appointed as Ambassador in June 2016, with concurrent accreditation to the Republic of Bulgaria and the Republic of Moldova.

+In September 2023, Gavin Buchan replaced Annick Goulet as Ambassador to Romania, with concurrent accreditation to Bulgaria and the Republic of Moldova.

 Ambassadors

 Canada-Romania relations

 Bilateral relations at embassy level were initiated on April 3, 1967.

 Romania’s Embassy in Ottawa was opened in 1970.
 Romania has three consulates general, in Montreal, Toronto, Vancouver, and an honorary consulate in Moncton.
 Both countries are members of NATO.

-Romania's senior official in Ottawa currently is Mr. Bogdan Manoiu, Chargé d'affaires.
+Romania's senior official in Ottawa currently is Bogdan Manoiu, Chargé d'affaires.